 A letter from Sven Coomer

-Unfortunately the less expensive version (above right) and the cause of Henke’s demise was also one-piece boot made of a cheaper, expanded polyurethaneplastic, including the cuff straps which ripped off and could not be repaired.
-So Roland picked up on the success Phillip Roux, Roland’s Verbier village mate, who won in the Nordica Meteor, an overlap model.
+Unfortunately the less expensive version was the cause of Henke’s demise.
+It was made of a cheaper, expanded polyurethane plastic, including the cuff straps which ripped off and could not be repaired.
+So Roland picked up on the success of Phillip Roux, Roland’s Verbier village mate, who won in the Nordica Meteor, an overlap model.

 The Nordica Comp 3 (1978) was the first three-piece shell used in all FIS events, and also included the first lace-up inner boot used in plastic shells.
 I used the Meteor shell as the prototype for the Comp 3.